-The New Zealand Health Strategy takes a whole population focus and considers systemic issues, opportunities and priorities.
-It does this in partnership with the Hauora Māori Strategy, which provides a framework to guide health entities in upholding Te Tiriti o Waitangi and improving Māori health outcomes.
-Together, the New Zealand Health Strategy and the Hauora Māori Strategy set the overarching long-term direction for health.
+The New Zealand Health Strategy takes a whole-population focus and considers systemic issues, opportunities and priorities.
+It does this in partnership with Pae Tū | the Hauora Māori Strategy, which provides a framework to guide health entities in upholding Te Tiriti o Waitangi and improving Māori health outcomes.
+Together, the New Zealand Health Strategy and Pae Tū set the overarching long-term direction for health.